Skip Navigation

 Biography

 J.T.
-Reager is an Earth scientist in the Water and Ecosystems Group at NASA’s Jet Propulsion Laboratory, where he studies global freshwater dynamics and hydrologic extremes using space-based observations.
+Reager leads the Water and Ecosystems Group at NASA’s Jet Propulsion Laboratory, where he studies global freshwater dynamics and hydrologic extremes using space-based observations.
 His research spans the interactions between the terrestrial water cycle and broader Earth system processes, including land-ocean exchanges, climate variability, groundwater sustainability, and human impacts on water resources.

-He currently serves as Deputy Project Scientist for the GRACE Follow-On mission, and as a Discipline Program Manager for the Water and Energy Cycle at JPL.
-He also leads Decadal Survey planning for the freshwater science community and provides science advising to philanthropic and governmental stakeholders, including the California Department of Water Resources.
+He also currently serves as Deputy Project Scientist for the GRACE Follow-On mission and leads Decadal Survey planning for the freshwater science community.
+He provides science advising to external agencies and organizations including the California Department of Water Resources.

 Education